lambdaclass/curse_of_mirra/docs/src/client_feedbacks.md

-# How to add new states feedbacks
+# How we handle feedbacks in the client side

 #### Things to have in count before leraning how to implement new states feedback